 Unlike F. flavissimus, F. longirostris displays at least one geographic variation in the isolated region of the Hawaiian Archipelago.
 Here, specimens sport an additional series of lineated spots behind the pectoral fin.
 It is not known if this phenotype represents a hidden, cryptic population.
 It is unusual for widespread species to display any cryptic species, as the long larval periods enable genetic connectivity in all regions of their distribution.
 This is seen in species such as Zanclus canescens, Xantichthys mento and Acanthurus nigricans.
 However, although uncommon, cryptic speciation is not unheard of in such scenarios, as can potentially be seen in Acanthurus triostegus.
 A. triostregus shares pretty much the same biogeography as Forcipiger, but shows phenotypic variations in certain island groups across its range.

 Like the preceding species, F. longirostris also occurs in a melanistic phase, which varies in its extensiveness and intensity.
 In addition, a leucistic phase is also well documented in this species, and, like its melanistic phase, varies in its general appearance.
 Both aberrations are very transient in captivity, and are not known to be long lasting.

 F. longirostris is less frequently encountered in the field.
 This is also translated into the aquarium trade, where it occurs as a rarity.
 Unlike F. flavissimus, F. longirostris is significantly harder to feed.
 This could be due to its longer and smaller mouth, in turn requiring smaller foods and more frequent feedings.
 This is likely supportive of its more specific diet in the wild, acting as a selection pressure for its evolution away from F. flavissimus.
 Both species have been documented to form heterospecific pairs, which would suggest hybridization in the wild.
 However, because of the similarities in both species, hybrids, if ever found, would prove rather difficult to diagnose based on their weak intermediate phenotypes.

 One of these arc terranes known as the Tosem Block (Hill and Hall, 2003) slid across the entrance of the Cenderawasih Bay between two to five million years ago, before finally stopping just at the northern edge of the Bird’s Head Peninsula.
 This isolated the region, restricting movement into and out of the bay and setting the stage for allopatric speciation.
 The shifting of plates work in tandem with the region’s fluctuating sea levels, further amplifying the allopatric isolation and promoting the rich development of unique species within the Cenderawasih Bay area.
 Forcipiger wanai is one of many of such fauna found nowhere else on earth.
 It, however, swims with F. longirostris and F. flavissimus (where it is extremely rare) here.
 Strangely, the latter is seemingly unaffected by this geographical isolation.

 In summary, Forcipiger is a fascinating genus with some members exhibiting extremely wide distributions across the world’s oceans.
 Although generally largely unaffected by the evolutionary pressures of geographic isolation, this is untrue for at least one population of Forcipiger in the West Papuan region of Cenderawasih Bay.
 Whether or not further evidence of cryptic speciation occurs in this genus will have to be revealed via extensive molecular study.
 This sums up the discussion of one of my favorite butterflyfish genera, apart from Chelmon.
 In the next installation, we take a look at the genus Prognathodes, which presents us with some of the most challenging biogeographic and taxonomic scenarios in Chaetodontidae.
-Part 3